-For children over 14 years of age, the recommended daily dose is 75-100mg in two or three divided doses.
-Diclofenac Potassium 25mg Tablets are not recommended for children under 14 years of age.
+For children over 14 years of age, the recommended daily dose is 75-100 mg in two or three divided doses.
+Diclofenac Potassium tablets are not recommended for children under 14 years of age.

-The use of Diclofenac Potassium 50 mg tablets in migraine attacks has not been established in children.
+The use of Diclofenac Potassium (all forms) in migraine attacks has not been established in children.